 Within the last few years, Bing has continued gaining traction, comfortably holding the second position of the search engine market, behind its leader, Google.
-Ensuring your website is optimized is the safest way to ensure your site can be found by your users, no matter what search engine they’re using.
+Ensuring your website is optimized is the safest way to ensure your site can be found by your potential customers, no matter what search engine they’re using.

 Google employs what is known as semantic search to improve the accuracy of understanding a searcher’s intent.
 This has given Google the ability to not only examine keywords but also understand keyword context.

 When optimizing your site for Google, ensuring each article or page uses exact match keywords won’t make or break your chances of ranking.
-Instead, Google prefers SEOs create comprehensive pages backed by keyword research, this allows SEOs to focus on topical relevance instead of exact match keywords.
+Instead, Google prefers SEOs create comprehensive pages backed by relevant keyword research, this allows SEOs to focus on topical relevance instead of exact match keywords.
 Google can then use its semantic ingenuity to better understand your page and help it rank for an exact match keyword as well as other variants of the keyword.

 On the other hand, Bing struggles to contextualize keywords and their Webmaster Guidelines advise using precise, targeted keywords whenever possible.
 This suggests that you may find that you rank higher in Bing SERPs when you use straightforward keywords that exactly match the terms you’re targeting in Bing’s search results.